mkell43/terraform-do-example/README.md

 ## Do You Want To Know More?

 The `do-example.tf` file is fairly self-explanatory.
 However, I may add more detail here in the future.
+My past history with personal projects though says that I won't.

 ### Additional Reading
 * [Official Docs](https://www.terraform.io/)